KevinJump/uSync-Legacy/docs/contentedition.md

 * CTH.
 Extended Media Picker

 #### Roll your own mappers
-You can also write your own Content Mappers, you need to impliment the [IContentMapper](https://github.com/KevinJump/uSync/blob/Dev-v7_4/Jumoo.uSync.Core/Mappers/IContentMapper.cs) interface
+You can also write your own Content Mappers, you need to implement the [IContentMapper](https://github.com/KevinJump/uSync/blob/Dev-v7_4/Jumoo.uSync.Core/Mappers/IContentMapper.cs) interface